 Anna gave thanks to the Goddess of Fertility and called my inexplicable appearance an act of divine intervention.
 I didn’t want to question her religious beliefs, but I had no idea what fertility had to do with me slaying Demons in Lydia’s name.
 Lydia probably sensed my mental confusion and told Anna to instead give thanks to Seras.
 That wasn’t the reason why I was confused, but I let it pass.

 I decided to be more open with the Princess.
 Lydia was my only ally in this strange, new world, so I wanted to develop a closer rapport with her.
 Even if she took advantage of me, my situation couldn’t get much worse.

-“I can’t send you against the Demon hordes without a «Subclass».
+“I can’t send you against the demon hordes without a Subclass.
 It is your key-defining trait, Levin.
 Don’t worry, I already knew it would take years or even decades before I could reclaim my throne.”
-Lydia concluded over dinner.
+Lydia conceded.

 “The only way to level up is through combat?”

 “And the completion of a Quest, but yes.
 Most Attributes are increased over a whole lifetime.
 And even then, you may gain only six or seven.”
 Anna clarified and pushed another slice of hard travel bread into my bowl.
 I smiled gratefully.
 She was like a doting parent.
 And a wild ride-

 Anna shot me a dangerous glare.
 I forgot she could read my mind while Telepathy (Group) was active.

 “No, Levin.
 I cannot read your mind.”
 Anna corrected.
 “You are just very open with your thoughts.”